-Prerequisite: PLM-0002, MAT-1020, or MAT-1060.
+Prerequisite: PLM-0002 or, MAT-1020.
 A study of national economic systems.
 Includes national objectives such as low unemployment and low inflation, measuring economic success, the business cycle, and an introduction to international trade.
 The basis models using prescriptive policy tools are learned.
 Meets Part II.D. of the GECC.
 (Shared course in VSC)